clfregis/motor_control/firmware/README.md

 1. Stop the motor if it stays running for a long period of time (named SP time).
 Basically, when the motor runs for a long period of time, it means that the line breaks and material is being spilled outside the hopper.
 2. Record the daily operation of the motor to cross check the material used daily.

-### Global Variables
+## Global Variables

 The global variables as in an ordinary code can be manipulated by all functions and all tasks.
 It is not good practice to use global variables in free RTOS, unless you really know what you are doing.
-The risk of a task change the value of a variable in the middle of execution of other task that also manipulates this same varibale is high.
+The risk of a task change the value of a variable in the middle of execution of other task that also manipulates this same variable is high.
 We can use semaphores, queues and other things to maintain our code safe, however, in our case, there is only one task that ever writes to the variable (although many can read from it), then a global variable should not cause a problem.
-The variables, its type and purpose are organized in the table below:
+The variables, its type and its purpose are organized in the table below:

 | Variable name         | Type              | For what it is used                                                               |
 |-----------------------|-------------------|-----------------------------------------------------------------------------------|